Jurik-001/echo-artistry/README.md

 ## Join the EchoArtistry Community 🤝

 We love collaboration and feedback! 🚀 If you have ideas or encounter any issues, please contribute.
-Check out our [contributing guidelines](https://github.com/yourusername/EchoArtistry/blob/master/.github/CONTRIBUTING.md) to get started.
+Check out our [contributing guidelines](https://github.com/Jurik-001/echo-artistry/blob/master/.github/CONTRIBUTING.md) to get started.

-## Roadmap 🗺️

-Stay tuned for what's next in EchoArtistry's journey!
-Check out our [project roadmap](https://github.com/users/yourusername/projects/1) for upcoming features and enhancements.
-We're dedicated to improving EchoArtistry and expanding its storytelling capabilities.